Websters Accountants - Property Accounting & Property Auditors

 Read the full article here

-Websters’ senior partner, David Goddard writes that, when we started specialising in service charge audits they were frequently undertaken as part of the property owner’s general annual audit.
+Websters senior partner David Goddard says that ‘when we started specialising in service charge audits they were frequently undertaken as part of the property owner’s general annual audit.
 This was not a satisfactory situation because specialist knowledge is needed for accurate service charge accounting assessment.

 • Landlords and tenants have transparent financial relationships